Cxnfl1ct/Adafruit_GFX_Hangul/README.md

 Library that adds support for printing Korean characters.

+This library was intended to support UTF8 format but I had to make unique character format for the library.

 ## Overview

 This library made to be able to run on low-spec MCUs by utilizing the method of putting texture of Consonants and Vowels together.